amcar-dtu/scope_foundry_test/README.md

 ScopeFoundry 2 Basic Tutorial
 ==================================

-Roughly the content of the ScopeFoundry basic tutorial.
+Roughly the content of the ScopeFoundry basic and data_browser tutorial.

 <http://www.scopefoundry.org>